itamarborges/mobile-flashcards/README.md

 npm start

-And you're going to see this app running.
+And you're going to see options about where to run this app.

 This app was tested using the devices with the following setup: